Folk Arts Apprenticeship Program

 Should I apply for a folk arts apprenticeship?

 The goal of the program is to assist cultural communities in retaining and passing on their own heritage.
-Priority will be given to master artists and apprentices who are members of the same cultural group in which their art form developed and who produce their art specifically for members of their cultural group.
+Priority will be given to master artists and apprentices who are members of the same cultural group in which their art form developed, who learned the art form within the community, and who produce their art specifically for members of their cultural group.
 Cultural communities can include family, regional, tribal, ethnic, occupational, religious, and social groups.

 Feel free to reach out to the Folk Arts Coordinator to discuss if you are a good fit for the program.